haotianchen1999/Hierarchical-Speculative-Decoding/README.md

 # Hierarchical-Speculative-Decoding
-This repository is about a hierarchical variant of <a href="https://proceedings.mlr.press/v202/leviathan23a.html">speculative decoding</a>.
+This repository is about a hierarchical variant of [speculative decoding](https://proceedings.mlr.press/v202/leviathan23a.html).